20 U.S. states, major cities urge Trump to drop fuel efficiency freeze

 The states, including California, New York, Illinois, Massachusetts and Pennsylvania, called the Trump administration proposal “unlawful” and “reckless” in a 143-page document reviewed by Reuters ahead of its filing later Friday.
 The states have vowed to sue if regulators move forward with the proposal.

-Automakers have said they do not back freezing the standards but nearly all have not specified how much they want requirements to rise.
+Automakers do not back freezing the standards.
 They are pressing California and the federal government to retain nationwide emissions rules and avoid a prolonged legal battle.

-The proposal has set up a major battle between the Trump administration and California over whether the largest U.S. state, which has made reducing greenhouse gas emissions a major priority, will continue to have authority to oversee vehicles.
+The proposal to freeze fuel efficiency standards has set up a major battle between the Trump administration and California over whether the largest U.S. state, which has made reducing greenhouse gas emissions a major priority, will continue to have authority to oversee vehicles.

 In separate comments filed Friday, California said the proposal “would worsen air quality for the most vulnerable, waste billions of gallons of gasoline, forfeit our best chance to fight climate change and result in years of uncertainty in the marketplace.”

+Acting U.S. Environmental Protection Agency Administrator Andrew Wheeler said the federal government was still waiting for a formal counter-proposal from California.
+“It is my hope that we can continue to work together and reach one national standard,” he said in a statement.

+California Air Resources Board Chief Mary Nichols said the federal government had not moved off its initial proposal.
+“We remain open to talking to them,” she said Friday.

-Friday marks the deadline for the filing of comments on the administration’s proposal, which details a number of potential alternatives.
+Friday marked the deadline for the filing of comments on the administration’s proposal, which details a number of potential alternatives.

 The Trump plan’s preferred alternative would freeze standards at 2020 levels through 2026 and hike U.S. oil consumption by about 500,000 barrels per day by the 2030s but reduce automakers regulatory costs by more than $300 billion.
 The proposal would bar California from requiring automakers to sell a rising number of electric vehicles.